cloudera-labs/hms-mirror/Writerside/topics/hms-mirror-Default-Configuration-Template.md

 # Default Configuration Template

 Use this as a template for the `default.yaml` configuration file used by the `cli` interface.
+You can also build a configuration file in the 'web' interface and reference it in the `cli` interface.

 ```yaml